Reignac Grand Vin 2009

 About the wine:

-This highly successful Bordeaux, with great potential, offers an exuberant nose of black fruit, mellow spices, and elegant oak, with a perfectly structured palate that is flattering, flavorful, and very well-balanced.
+This highly successful Bordeaux, with great potential, offers an exuberant nose of black fruits, mellow spices, and elegant oak, with a perfectly structured, flattering, flavorful, and very well-balanced palate.

 About the estate:

-Yves and Stéphanie Vatelot are part of a generation of business leaders who became winemakers some twenty years ago.
-They have significantly enhanced the potential of this estate, both in the vineyard and in the cellars.
-With the guidance of Michel Rolland, they produce red and white wines of exemplary quality and consistency, ranking them among the appellation’s leading producers.
+Yves and Stéphanie Vatelot are part of a generation of business leaders who became winemakers about twenty years ago.
+They have greatly enhanced the potential of this estate, both in the vineyard and in the cellars.
+With guidance from Michel Rolland, they produce red and white wines of exemplary quality and consistency, which rank them among the appellation’s leaders.

 Concours Général Agricole de Paris